-In order to provide optimal water temperature, fishkeepers should ensure that their aquarium is equipped with a reliable heating unit.
+In order to provide optimal water temperature, fishkeepers should ensure that their aquarium is equipped with a reliable tank heater for betta fish.
 Popular betta tank heaters include the EHEIM Jager and the Fluval E 100.

 Bettas also prefer stagnant water due to them being bubble nesters, which requires little to no movement of water for the males to build their nests.

 This habitat can be recreated in an aquarium.
 Tannin-inducing products like Indian almond leaf and blackwater extracts can help create the acidic habitat in which bettas thrive.
 To create this type of aquarium, visit our blackwater aquarium guide.

-Telling males apart from females is easy in this species as they are sexually dimorphic, meaning males and females have a different physiological appearance.
+Telling males apart from females is easy in this species as they are sexually dimorphic, meaning males and females have different appearances.

-Below are a few methods you can use to tell male bettas from the females.
+Below are a few methods you can use to tell male bettas from females.

 Size and shape

 Males are usually slightly larger and look more slender as compared to females.
 Females on the other hand usually look more stout as compared to males and have a round, almost bloated looking belly when it draws closer to breeding season.

-Like most animals in the animal kingdom, males are very much more vibrant than females.
-While females can be colorful as well, they generally pale in comparison to the males of the same breed.
+Males show brighter coloration than females.
+While females can be colorful as well, they generally pale in comparison to the males of the same strain.

 Female bettas display vertical stripes on their bodies during the breeding season.
 While there has been debate on the reason for the appearance of these stripes, it is certain that only females display this trait whilst males do not.

 Males usually have much longer fins all around compared to their female counterparts.
 While it sometimes can be tricky differentiating males from the females in the short-finned variety, it is still usually quite obvious in the longer finned varieties.